 RQ1.1 Technology Acceptance Perceptions (TAM)

-TAM was utilized in the present study to explore the perceptions of Saudi EFL female towards the integration of AI into vocabulary learning.
+Regarding the first research question, …TAM was utilized in the present study to explore the perceptions of Saudi EFL female towards the integration of AI into vocabulary learning.
 The results showed that students had highly positive perceptions in terms PU and PEOU.
 According to Davis (1989), the positive perceptions of perceived ease of use and perceived usefulness can predict users’ attitudes and acceptance.
 Therefore, the results suggest that EFL students in this study may have favourable attitudes toward AI tools for vocabulary learning, as reflected in the high levels of as reflected in the high levels of PU and PEOU.
 The results are in line with Vo and Nguyen (2024), Alharbi et al. (2025), and Alsaedi (2025), who all, utilizing TAM, found that EFL learners perceived AI tools positively for language learning.
 Additionally, the positive perceptions of PU and PEOU can be explained by the AI's capacity to provide immediate and personalized feedback and vocabulary exercises as well as its clarity and highly interactive nature, as explained by Yang (2025), Wang et al. (2024), and Alghasab (2025).

 RQ1.2.
 Cognitive Load in AI-Assisted Vocabulary Learning.